nathanbuchar/elixir-sudoku/README.md

    - **Yes** Continue to next step
    - **No** Go to step 6

-5. Get the next legal value for this cell.
+5. Get the next legal value for the current cell.
 Does one exist?
    - **Yes** Set the value of the cell to this value and go to step 1
    - **No** Go to step 3